apify/crawlee/README.md

     </li>
   <li>
     <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#RequestList">RequestList</a>
-    - Represents a list of URLs to crawl, either manually defined or automatically download from a CSV file.
+    - Represents a list of URLs to crawl.
+The URLs can be provided in code or in a CSV file.
-    <code>RequestList</code> automatically persists its state so that the crawling can resume
-    on restart of the process.
+    The list persists its state so that the crawling can resume after restart of the main process.
   </li>
   <li>
      <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#RequestQueue">RequestQueue</a>